 Wye Valley & Vale of Usk

-Although they are not mentioned as one of the Top 100 Attractions in Wales, Chepstow racecourse is a huge pull to the area, along with its sister racecourse Ffos Las in Camarthenshire they make up most of the Welsh race meetings.
+Although they are not mentioned as one of the Top 100 Attractions in Wales, Chepstow racecourse is a huge pull to the area, along with its sister racecourse Ffos Las in Carmarthenshire they make up most of the Welsh race meetings and they also play host to a number of special events.
 I mention this only because for decades this racecourse has continued to bring people from all over the UK to its race meetings, and I didn’t want you to think that it was only historical events or places that the Wye Valley was renowned for.
-For centuries now people have seen the Wye valley as a very special place, they have taken to boating holidays and trips up the Wye river in their millions so much so, that now the Wye river has been given the status nationally as a Special Area of Conservation.
+For centuries, people have seen the Wye valley as a very special place, they have taken to boating holidays and trips up the Wye river in their millions so much so, that now the Wye river has been given the status nationally as a Special Area of Conservation.